Last Updated: 21 July, 2021

 Data Processing Schedule

-This Data Protection Schedule (“DPS”) forms part of the Proposal.
+This Data Protection Schedule (“DPS”) forms part of the Agreement (the “Agreement”), between Kantar LLC and its Affiliates (“Kantar”) and Client (as defined in Exhibit A) and its Affiliates (“Client”).
 The parties acknowledge that they are entering into this DPS pursuant to the provisions of the Agreement.
 The parties further acknowledge and agree that the provisions of the Agreement shall apply to this DPS as though such provisions were set out in their entirety in this DPS and if the terms of this DPS and the Agreement conflict, the terms of this DPS shall take precedence.
 Capitalized terms not defined in this DPS shall have the meaning defined in the Agreement.

 In this DPS, the following terms shall have the meanings set out below:

 “CCPA” means California Consumer Privacy Act; and the terms “Business”, “Collecting”, “Consumer”, “Processing”, “Selling”, “Service Provider”, “Sharing”, “Third Party”, “Unique Identifier” shall have the same meaning as in the CCPA or equivalent term in any applicable Data Protection Laws

 “Data Protection Laws” means all applicable laws and regulations, including but not limited to laws and regulations of the United States and the CCPA (“US”); the United Kingdom (“UK”); the European Union and the GDPR (“EU”), the European Economic Area (“EEA”) and their Member States and Switzerland, applicable to the Collecting, Processing, Selling of Personal Information under the Agreement;